-- the Australian dollar amount of the transactions
+- The Australian dollar amount of the transactions, and

-General CGT rules would apply when selling bitcoins to third parties.
-That is, if the bitcoin was held for less than 12 months, a 15% tax would be applied on the gain and if it was held for more than 12 months, the capital gain would be taxed at the discounted rate of 10%.
+General CGT rules would apply when selling crypto-currency to third parties.
+That is, if the crypto-currency was held for less than 12 months, a 15% tax would be applied on the gain and if it was held for more than 12 months, the capital gain would be taxed at the discounted rate of 10%.